netburg/Stock_Auto_Trading/README.md

 6 Data server: local SQL Server (window connection).

-7 When get your fist token, please use script in Note No.1 and copy that to file 'access_token.txt'.
+7 When get your first token, please use script in Note No.1 and copy that to file 'access_token.txt'.

 8 Each deal is set <$50.
 It could be customized by yourself.